konsulting/laravel-butler/readme.md

 can_create_users | Sets whether Butler is allowed to create users when a new Social Identity is received and there is no matching user account. confirm_identity_for_new_user | Sets whether to ask the user to confirm the identity if it is their first one and they just created the account. confirm_identity_notification | The Notification class to use when telling the user that we had a Social Identification request.
-Sent when using the AuthController. route_map | Defines the mapping of Butler's name for special routes in the application to actual application values.
+Sent when using the AuthController. login_immediately_after_confirm | Should we log someone in straight after confirming via email, default is false. route_map | Defines the mapping of Butler's name for special routes in the application to actual application values.
 We’ve set some common ones out of the box.

 ## Security